Skip to main content

 Importers should be aware that some products from specific countries are subject to emergency controls and can only enter the UK through designated border control posts (BCPs).

-You can access a list of UK designated points of import for high risk foods.
+You can access a list of UK designated points of import for high-risk foods.

 Legislation for importing produce of non-animal origin

-Under Regulation 178/2002 food must not be unsafe, this means:
+Under assimilated Regulation 178/2002, food must not be unsafe.
+This means:

 • injurious to health